 Allergen Considerations

-• Almond Milk: Contains tree nuts, so it’s not suitable for those with nut allergies.
+- Almond Milk: It contains tree nuts, so it’s not suitable for those with nut allergies.

 Cost and Availability